NJfossils.comFossils from Monmouth County, New Jersey

 A Glimpse into the Past…

-NJfossils.com is meant to aid in the process of identifying Late Cretaceous fossils from the streams of Monmouth County, New Jersey.
+NJfossils.com is meant to aid in the process of identifying Late Cretaceous fossils from the Atlantic Coastal Plain of New Jersey.
 All the fossils described here so far are my personal finds from the Monmouth County streams.
-The fossils are from the Wenonah, Mt.
-Laurel, and Navesink Formations, which date back to the late-latest Campanian and Maastrichtian periods.
+The fossils are from the Wenonah and Navesink Formations, which date back to the late-latest Campanian and Maastrichtian periods.
 There is as much as a ~ 2-4 Ma age difference between the Wenonah and the Navesink formations.
 This means that the oldest Wenonah fossils are about 2-4 Ma older than the youngest contemporaneous Navesink fossils.
+Most of the fossils from the common brooks are late Campanian in age.
 The formations formed after the remains of organisms were deposited on the sea floor of a shallow sea once full of life.
-The Navesink Formation is less common than the Wenonah Formation and generally takes more work to find something of high quality since it is much more reworked than the Wenonah.
-The Mt.
-Laurel is more ambiguous.
+Most of the Navesink formation fossils come from a lag at the base of the formation that is mostly reworked older material from the underlying formation; that is why it contains many of the same faunal elements as the Wenonah formation (which is the underlying formation in many locales as the Mt.
+Laurel is missing in some areas).
+It produces a variety of fossils ranging from belemnites and sponges to reptiles and dinosaurs.
+The best mineral indicator of the Navesink is the presence of glauconite, a greenish-brown mineral.
+The Wenonah formation contains a higher percent of contemporaneous material than the Navesink and produces a variety of fauna, including pristine shark teeth.
+The best mineral indicator of the Wenonah is the presence of mica, a silvery-gray mineral.
 Many of the descriptions on here are my own ideas which I discovered for myself over the years.
 As I gain experience, I hope to create another section for the Tertiary and Quaternary fossils of New Jersey after I find a significant amount of them.

 I thank the following people for being especially helpful with guiding me in various aspects of Paleontology and fossil collecting: